 Randomly flicking through the TV channels I happened upon a show called ‘Child Genius’, a programme whose aim is to discover which children in Britain have never been allowed to climb a tree, drink Fanta and make friends their own age.
-Contestants range in age from 8 – 12 in Earth years and from what I gather there are only two rules: each child must dress like a Puritan and run their own hedge fund.
+Contestants range in age from 8 – 12 in Earth years and from what I gather there are only two eligibility requirements: they must dress like Puritans and manage a hedge fund.
 As for the parents, alas, there are no rules otherwise these same kids would be kicking a football, attending birthday parties and dancing to K-pop.

 One distinctive family comprised Calliope (the child genius), Octavia (her overbearing mother), Peregrine (her hipster father) and 4 year-old twin brothers, as yet unnamed.